ruby-cube/rue/packages/archer/README.md

 ## Overview

 Archer is a system for sending and receiving targeted messages/commands across scopes.
-Whereas Pêcherie’s listeners collects callbacks to be run at a particular point in a process, Archer’s message senders request a *specific* callback to be run.
+Whereas Pêcherie’s listeners collects handlers to be run at a particular point in a process, Archer’s message senders request a *specific* callback to be run.

 </br>